 What is Chiropractic?

-Chiropractic is a health care profession that focuses on disorders of the musculoskeletal system and the nervous system, particularly concentrating on the spine and its surrounding structures.
+Chiropractic is a health care profession that conservatively treats disorders of the musculoskeletal system, particularly concentrating on the spine and its surrounding structures.

 What is a typical treatment?

-A common form of treatment delivered by chiropractors is the spinal adjustment, which involves applying a specific force in a precise direction to restore the proper position or motion of a part of the spine.
+Our most common form of treatment is chiropractic manipulative treatment, which involves applying a gentle but specific force in a precise direction to restore the proper position or motion of a part of the spine.
 Chiropractors are experts in the application of this treatment, ensuring that it is performed in a way that’s safe and effective for the patient.

-Although adjustments are most common to the spine, chiropractors can also adjust other joints, such as the ankle, knee, wrist, elbow, or shoulder to restore structural alignment or to improve the joint function.
+Although treatment is most commonly performed on the spine, chiropractors can also treat other joints, such as the ankle, knee, wrist, elbow, or shoulder to restore structural alignment or to improve the joint function.
 Proper structural alignment is necessary for proper function of the joints.

 What training do Chiropractors need?